-In the first year of their studies RLM students typically support others to undertake existing ministry and develop specific ministerial skills relevant to their context.
+In the first year of their studies students typically support others to undertake existing ministry and develop specific ministerial skills relevant to their context.

 In their second-year, students will be given management and leadership responsibilities in line with their specific abilities and the vision of the organisation.

 Those students undertaking a third year of studies will be provided with opportunities to develop specific interests and projects in more depth as they begin to take on oversight responsibility within their ministerial specialism.

 The College staff work closely with the church or charity that students are placed with to help ensure this is both a purposeful and positive experience for all.
 All students have a placement set up meeting, annual mid-year and end-of-year meetings, as well as ongoing communication throughout the year.